Alexey-Tsarev/AirCondIRManager/README.md

 If current temperature is higher than "temperature maximum" plus "temperature delta maximum", then an alarm sound activated.

-If current status is On and elapsed time from last condition is more then maxOn (minutes), then the system sends IR recorded command to air conditioner to turn it Off.
+If current status is On and temperature between minimum and maximum and elapsed time from last condition is more then maxOn (minutes), then the system sends IR recorded command to air conditioner to turn it Off.

+If current status is On and temperature higher than "temperature maximum" and elapsed time from last condition is more then maxOn (minutes), then an alarm sound activated.
 ---